hevnly/hhg/source/posts/2015-10-02-for-the-record.md

 >Its comeback is largely explained by the cultural nostalgia attached to the current obsession with ‘vintage’.

 But the design potential of the vinyl format has not been exhausted yet.
-The ‘ultra’ edition of jack white’s lazaretto features a hologram of an angel that floats as the record spins.
+The ‘Ultra’ edition of Jack White’s Lazaretto features a hologram of an angel that floats as the record spins.
 In total, the album sold 87,000 units on vinyl in 2014, making it the best selling LP in over a decade.

 ![Vinyl record sales continue to surpassed many expectations](https://meta.hevnly.com/images/on-2-10-2015/for-the-record-vinyl-player.jpg)
 *Vinyl record sales continue to surpassed many expectations.*